 How is augmented analytics doing now?

 Augmented analytics is currently in its infancy.
-However, because of the way that things are right now, it isn’t unlikely to see augmented analytics boom across multiple industries, creating a revolution in the data industry.
+However, because of the way that things are right now, it isn’t unlikely to see an augmented analytics boom across multiple industries, creating a revolution in the data industry.